Ommy/bigdata2016w/assignment1.md

 #### On the CS Environment

-The Pairs PMI implementation runs in 26.132 seconds using the Shakespeare data.
+The Pairs PMI implementation runs in 60.14 seconds using the Shakespeare data.

-The Stripes PMI implementation runs in 12.615 seconds using the Shakespeare data.
+The Stripes PMI implementation runs in 22.99 seconds using the Shakespeare data.

+## Question 3

+### On my Laptop

+The Pairs PMI implemenation with no combiners runs in 28.129 seconds.

+The Stripes PMI implementation with no combiners runs in 12.087 seconds

+### On the CS Environment

+The Pairs PMI implementation with no combiners runs in 62.14 seconds.

+The Stripes PMI implementation with no combiners runs in 22.879 seconds.

+## Question 4

+There ends up being `77,198` unique pairs.
+If we don't consider the symmetric cause since `PMI(x,y) = PMI(y,x)`, then we have `38,599` unique pairs.

+## Question 5

+The pair `(anjou, maine)` was the highest PMI at `3.633` and `(milford, haven)` was extremely close to it with a PMI of `3.620`.

+The reason the pair `(anjou, maine)` got such a high PMI is because the two words are usually together in once sentence.
+Also, in Shakespeare and early England, King Charles VII of France received two lands for marrying Margaret, which were Maine and Anjou.
+So, whenever Maine is mentioned in text, it is usually accomanied by Anjou.

+## Question 6

+#### Tears

+`shed` with PMI `2.111`

+`salt` with PMI `2.0528`

+`eyes` with PMI `1.165`

+### Death

+`father's` with PMI `1.12025`

+`die` with PMI `0.754159`

+`life` with PMI `0.73813`

+## Question 7